-Something Special builds a future by offering a stimulating environment in which all children can explore in a safe family-oriented facility.
+Something Special builds a future by offering a stimulating environment in which all children are able to explore in a safe family-oriented facility.
 We strive to cultivate an atmosphere of caring, nurturing and stability in which all children may thrive in all areas of development.